 During his first presidency, the economic crisis and a lack of cross-party cooperation prevented President Obama from making much headway on these fronts.
-However, following his re-election, Congress did not pass Comprehensive Immigration Reform.
+Following his re-election, Congress did not pass Comprehensive Immigration Reform.

 Instead, President Obama instituted the Deferred Action for Childhood Arrivals (DACA) program by issuing an Executive Order.

-Our page entitled The Obama Administration on Immigration contains the New Administration’s positions on immigration in some detail.
-Similarly, our page on Immigration Reform in 2013 tracks important political and legislative changes impacting the passing of a comprehensive immigration reform bill.
+Our page on Immigration Reform in 2013 tracks important political and legislative changes impacting the passing of a comprehensive immigration reform bill.

 For more pictures of Mr. Shusterman with political figures and successful clients, see our photo gallery.